-All network use of system (NUoS) prices and network tariffs published by TasNetworks, unless otherwise stated, are exclusive of GST.
+All NUoS prices and network tariffs published by TasNetworks, unless otherwise stated, are exclusive of GST.

-2.3 Time zones
+2.3 Time Zones

-All times referred to in this Guide are in Australian Eastern Standard Time.
+All times referred to in this Guide are in Australian Eastern Standard Time (AEST).
 This primarily impacts those network tariffs that include time of use tariff components.